-Mayo Clinic School of Health Sciences offers a comprehensive radiography program where in two years you’ll graduate feeling prepared and ready to enter the workforce.
+Mayo Clinic School of Health Sciences offers a comprehensive accredited radiography program with small class sizes and individualized attention.
+You’ll train on the most modern equipment at one of the best healthcare facilities in the country.
+In 20 months, you’ll graduate feeling prepared and ready to enter the workforce.

 As you learn from Mayo Clinic practitioners who are experts in their fields, you’ll have access to multiple care settings, diverse patient populations, and a broad spectrum of medical conditions — from the common to the most complex.
 Our integrated approach to collaborative education combined with our world-class resources provides you with an unparalleled learning experience you won’t find anywhere else.